The Last Tycoon: Background

 Sheilah Graham (pictured in 1949) lived with Fitzgerald at the time he was writing the novel.
 Her input was sought by Edmund Wilson when he was editing the novel for publication.

 Fitzgerald first conceived the idea for the novel in 1931, when he met Irving Thalberg in Hollywood.
 Accordingly, Fitzgerald decided to set the novel in 1935, when Thalberg was still alive, so that more comparisons could be drawn between Stahr and Thalberg's lives.
 In preparation for writing the novel, Fitzgerald gathered all the information he could about Thalberg.
 Fitzgerald was initially calling the novel The Love of the Last Tycoon: A Western.

+Fitzgerald planned the novel to be "constructed" and "dramatic" like The Great Gatsby, working methodically on it and reading his progress each night to Sheilah Graham.
+Fitzgerald incorporated his own experiences into the novel, such as his first meetings with Graham.
+Stahr and Kathleen's first meeting was inspired by Fitzgerald and Graham's first meeting; the two had met at a party and danced together.
+Indeed, Graham believed that the character of Kathleen was based on herself; she noted that Fitzgerald had written the character to feature many of her qualities, experiences and observations, including certain phrases that Graham had used herself.
+Graham contributed to certain scenes in the novel, including the seduction scene between Stahr and Kathleen.
+Originally, once Stahr began to tremble and lessen his grip on Kathleen, the scene ended without them having sex.
+Graham informed Fitzgerald that a woman who was in love with a man would be provocative and know how to arouse the man, and thus the two would consummate their relationship.
+Thus, Fitzgerald rewrote the scene to include Graham’s suggestion.